lqmorais/lqmorais/README.md

    🌱 I’m currently learning about machine/deep learning stuff

-   🤝 I can help with front-end (frameworks/styles), elasticsearch or you can just ask!
+   🤝 I can help with front-end stuff, Elasticsearch or you can just ask!

    📫 You can reach me on <a href="mailto:luanamorais.dev@gmail.com">e-mail</a> or <a href="https://www.linkedin.com/in/lq-morais/" target="_blank">linkedin</a>